Vegetarian Keto Diet: Health Benefits, Food Lists, And Recipes

 Aishwarya Anand, a blogger, shared her experience with a vegetarian keto diet.
 She wrote about her progress after following the diet religiously for a month.
 She mentioned, “Although the first couple of days were hard, at the end of it I felt fresher and more energized.
 There was a visible glow on my face and I was more motivated to work (i).”

-Undoubtedly, the ketogenic diet has many health benefits.
-Besides, the vegetarian keto diet discourages meat intake, which has its own advantages.
+Undoubtedly, the ketogenic diet is reputed to have many health benefits.
+Adding to it, the vegetarian keto diet discourages meat intake, which has its own advantages.
 But does excluding other vegetables, fruits, legumes and beans, and whole grains impact your overall health?
 Let’s find out what happens to your body when you exclude other foods for a long time.
 Scroll down.

 The Not-So-Good Side Of A Vegetarian Keto Diet